cweill/gotests/README.md

 Available options:

 ```
-  -all           generate go tests for all functions and methods
+  -all                  generate tests for all functions and methods

-  -excl          regexp. generate go tests for functions and methods that don't
+  -excl                 regexp. generate tests for functions and methods that don't
                          match.
 Takes precedence over -only, -exported, and -all

-  -exported      generate go tests for exported functions and methods.
+  -exported             generate tests for exported functions and methods.
 Takes
                          precedence over -only and -all

   -i                    print test inputs in error messages

-  -only          regexp. generate go tests for functions and methods that match only.
+  -only                 regexp. generate tests for functions and methods that match only.
                          Takes precedence over -all

+  -nosubtests           disable subtest generation when >= Go 1.7

   -w                    write output to (test) files instead of stdout

-  -nosubtests    disable subtest generation.
-Only available for Go 1.7+

-  -template_dir  optional.
-Path to a directory containing custom test code templates
+  -template_dir         Path to a directory containing custom test code templates

+  -template_params_file read external parameters to template by json with file

+  -template_params      read external parameters to template by json with stdin
 ```

 ## Contributions